 - naturally-sweetened whipped cream

-- Preheat oven to 350 F. Place muffin-liners in muffin tin.
+- Preheat oven to 350 F. Place muffin-liners in a muffin tin.
 Divide ground pecans between each muffin liner (approx. 1/2 Tbsp each).

 - Bake at 350 F for 20-25 minutes.
 Cool.
 Chill for 3 hours.
 Pipe a swirl of naturally-sweetened whipped cream on top of each cheesecake.
 Dust with cinnamon.